Geometry of the matching distance for 2D filtering functions: Special set and matching distance

 \section{Special set and matching distance}

-In this section we introduce the special sets associated with a pair of functions $(f,g)$.
-We prove that the matching distance between two functions is realised either on values associated with vertical, horizontal or slope $1$ lines, or on these special sets.
+In this section we introduce the special set associated with a pair of functions $(f,g)$.
+We prove that the matching distance between two functions is realised either on values associated with vertical, horizontal or slope $1$ lines, or on this special set.